Four Wheel Campers Are Changing The Overlanding World Forever!

-We’ve had an amazing time checking out some of the incredible sights and top road trips that California has to offer, but more importantly we’ve driven these amazing trucks over 600 miles of wet and rough terrain and managed to avoid getting eaten by a bear (that’s a big win for us).
-So without further a do, let us introduce you to our four wheel campers.
+We’ve had an amazing time checking out some of the incredible sights and top road trips that California has to offer, but more importantly we’ve driven these fantastic trucks over 600 miles of wet and rough terrain and managed to avoid getting eaten by a bear (that’s a big win for us).
+So without further ado, let us introduce you to our four wheel campers.

 Four Wheel Campers – The Only Way To Travel Across America!

 So how did two British automotive journalists come to be sitting under an awning in a national park in America eating crisps and writing in the rain I hear you ask?
-Well, if you’ve been keeping an eye on our social media you’ll know we came to America to work with Four Whee, a four wheel campers company that specialises in custom built truck campers.
-After a little tour of San Francisco and a few craft beers in Napa (big shout out to Stone Brewing!), we headed down to the Four Wheels Co workshop to see how these amazing pop up campers are born.
+Well, if you’ve been keeping an eye on our social media you’ll know we came to America to work with Four Wheel, a four wheel campers company that specialises in custom-built truck campers.
+After a little tour of San Francisco and a few craft beers in Napa (big shout out to Stone Brewing!), we headed down to the Four Wheels Co workshop to see how these brilliant pop up campers are born.

-We were lucky enough to get our hands on two different Four Wheel models; the ‘Fleet’, and its steroid infused brother, the ‘Hawk’ (it might not have had wings, but when the Hawk was combined with the Dodge Ram truck it definitely flew around those country bends!).
-But before we get into the interior and you get all excited about checking out our holiday snaps (we know that you came here to see a picture of me checking out Glacier Point but you’re going to have to wait till the end for that!), let’s chat a little bit about how these four wheel campers are made.
+We were lucky enough to get our hands on two different Four Wheel models; the ‘Fleet’, and its steroid infused brother, the ‘Hawk’ (it might not have had wings, but when the Hawk was combined with the Dodge Ram truck it flew around those country bends!).
+But before we get into the interior and you get all excited about checking out our holiday snaps, let’s chat a little bit about how these four wheel campers are made.

 Each Four Wheel tiny house on wheels weighs around 1300 pounds once constructed, which is pretty light if you consider what goes into the bones of each build.
 Every drawer, cupboard, table and ledge is made to measure using automation tools controlled by skilled engineers, and they use as much wood as possible to avoid wastage – if you’re looking for top eco campers then look no further!